 Students that are not progressing academically, or have not passed Integrated 1 (math) will receive assistance in the intervention classes during the regular school day.

-Student Study Teams (SSTs), Individual Educational Programs (IEPs), Alternative Learning Center (ALC) Contract meetings, and parent-teacher conferences can be easily arranged during the 6th period (2:05 p.m.).
+Student Study Teams (SSTs), Individual Educational Programs (IEPs), and parent-teacher conferences can be arranged as needed.